As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-• Premium price tier compared with shorter panels
+• Higher price tier vs. shorter panels

 Check Latest Price on Amazon